jamschutz/blog-site/src/blogposts/2024/on-cinematic-games.md

     - showing feelings through lighting, or camera
     - closeness to the psychology of the character, which of course risks tension in how we view ourselves in our own play as the character

-- uses camera, lighting, blocking to convey the psychology of the character
+- uses camera, lighting, blocking, edits to convey the psychology of the character
     - Cyberpunk 2077 (blocking feels coreographed! even if it's not, blocking is deliberate to make for good composition; camera is restricted; movement is disabled; etc)

     - Beginner's Guide walking backwards: not cinematic because it doesn't give you anything about the character